Boundary Estimation from Point Clouds: Algorithms, Guarantees and Applications: Algorithms and Experiments

-We observe from Figure \ref{fig:subplots} that the 2nd order test with the true normal vectors (t2nd) gives close to perfect results for both of the domains.
+We observe from Figure \ref{fig:subplots} that the 2nd order test with the true normal vectors (t2nd) gives close to perfect results for both domains.
 This suggests that the 2nd order test for the most part resolves the challenge posed by curvature, which 1nd order test suffers from, and accurate estimation of normal vectors is key to boosting performance of the boundary test.

 There are trade-offs in choosing $\rr$: clearly, when $\rr$ is too small, the estimated normal is inaccurate due to high variance.
 On the other hand, large $\rr$ leads to larger bias caused by curvature or fluctuations in the density.
 However, in Section \ref{sec:asym2} we have showed that the normalization by degree in the 2nd order estimator for the normal vector limits the bias to $O(\rr^2)$ even when $\rho$ is non-uniform.
-Indeed, we see in Figure \ref{fig:subplots} (b) that FNR of 2nd is close to that of t2nd even in the presence of nontrivial fluctuation with $L=2$, even when $\rr$ grows.
+Indeed, we see in Figure \ref{fig:subplots} (b) that FNR of 2nd is close to that of t2nd even in the presence of nontrivial fluctuation with $L=2$ and relatively large $\rr$.

-Thus, using the 2nd order test, it suffices to choose $\rr$ in a reasonable range, so that $B(x^0,\rr)$ contains sufficiently many points, and it is not too close to the reach $R$, if a rough estimate of $R$ is known.
+Thus, using the 2nd order test, it suffices to choose $\rr$ in a reasonable range, so that $B(x^0,\rr)$ contains sufficiently many points, and $\rr$ is not too close to the reach $R$, when a rough estimate of $R$ is known.
 When the reach is completely unknown, then we recommend that $\rr$ is taken to be the smallest so that each ball of radius $\rr$ contains sufficient number of points.